 The center-top line displays the output instrument of the currently active track.
 This takes the form of any selected user instrument.
 It is strongly recommended to make use of user instruments (e.g. "ANDROMED"; see chapter: SETUP Screen).
 Otherwise the MIDI output port and MIDI channel are displayed (e.g. USB4 8).

-Note: "Track Switch" can be configured (in the SETUP screen) to jump to any track when a "long press" of an upper-row key is performed.
+Note: "Track Switch" can be configured (see SETUP screen) to jump to any track upon a "long press" of an upper-row key.
 Similarly, enabling "Follow Track" sets the active track based on mute-state changes.